 - It makes writing meaningful: It opens up the story’s inner value system (Internal Content), so that writers can make a conscious connection with what the story really wants to communicate to them and through them.

 - It is the underlying Universal Human Question your story deals with.

-- It gives as a reason why we should care; it reflects the characters’ desire, conflicts, and actions that give us a reason why we care about how the story turns out and reveals itself at the end.
+- It gives us a reason why we should care; it reflects the characters’ desires, conflicts, and actions that give us a reason why we care about how the story turns out and reveals itself at the end.

 - It underlies the story: if you want to express that ‘Greed is Bad’, write a story in which greed destroys people’s lives.

 - It connects characters: all the main characters in your story reflect the theme in some way.
 If the theme is ‘Redemption’, some characters start out fallen and are redeemed; some are fallen and are never redeemed, and some are already redeemed.

 - It leaves the reader and audience with an understanding of why the problem and the actions of the characters are relevant.

 - It is the abstract issue and feelings that grow out of the dramatic action.

 - It gives meaning to the activity of the plot and purpose to the movement of the characters.

 - Your sense of theme will give focus to your story material.